AdamJSc/prediction-league/docs/domain-knowledge.md

 * The most recently-created EntryPrediction is used to generate the [Scored Prediciton](#scoredentryprediction) for the current and future Game Weeks (until a new EntryPrediction is created).

+### MatchWeekSubmission

+* Transformed from `EntryPrediction` entity within `GenerateScoredEntryPrediction` method.

+* Interim state is stored in database by this method before being discarded to accommodate potential future migrations.

 ### Standings

 * A `Standings` object represents an instance of a real-world league table consumed from the upstream data source.